Differentiable Evolutionary Reinforcement Learning: Experiments

 \paragraph{Robotic Agent and Scientific Simulation}

-We introduce four atomic primitives to construct the search space for Meta-Reward.
-The first is the binary outcome reward, others are captured from three stages of process reward of the interaction trajectory, inspired by \cite{zhang2025rlvmr}.
-Specifically, we compute the average reward over the first, middle and last third of steps of the interaction trajectory, respectively.
+We introduce four atomic primitives to construct the reward search space.
+The first is binary outcome reward.
+Others are captured from three stages of the interaction trajectory, inspired by \cite{zhang2025rlvmr}.
+Specifically, we compute the average reward over the first, middle and last third of stages of the interaction trajectory, respectively.
+For instance, given a six-step interaction with a step-wise reward sequence of $[1,0,1,1,0,0]$, the atomic primitives corresponding to the three temporal stages yield values of $0.5$, $1$, and $0$, respectively.
 This straightforward design incentivizes the model to attend to distinct temporal phases of the task.
-For instance, given a six-step interaction with a step-wise reward sequence of $[1,0,1,1,0,0]$, the atomic primitives corresponding to the three temporal segments yield values of $0.5$, $1$, and $0$, respectively.
+We describe how to obtain this step-wise reward in Appendix \ref{app:primitive_examples}.

-We implement \method with GRPO through the VeRL framework \citep{sheng2024verl}.
-For outer-loop, we set number of \textit{rollouts} to 8.
-Other hyper-parameters remain the same as default.
-For inner-loop, we employ \texttt{Qwen2.5-1.5B-Instruct} as the base policy with a cold start (which is the same as other baselines).
-We set epoch to 40 for ALFWorld and 80 for ScienceWorld, respectively.
+We implement with GRPO via VeRL \citep{sheng2024verl}.
+For the outer loop, we use \texttt{Qwen-2.5-0.5B-Instruct} as the Meta-Optimizer with a \textit{rollout} size of 8.
+The ablation experiments on the number of rollouts in the Appendix \ref{app:number_of_rollouts} demonstrate that DERL is not sensitive to this parameter.
+Other hyperparameters use the default settings.
+For the inner loop, we employ \texttt{Qwen2.5-1.5B-Instruct} as the base policy with a cold start (same as other baselines).
+We set the number of epochs to 40 for ALFWorld and 80 for ScienceWorld, respectively.
 After obtaining the optimal Meta-Reward, we train the policy model (from scratch) using this reward function for 100 steps, the same as RLVMR, whereas other baselines are trained for 150 steps.
 The Meta-Optimizer achieves convergence in approximately ten and five outer-loop iterations for ALFWorld and ScienceWorld, respectively.
-For \method-pop., we train the outer-loop for 10 rounds and set the training epochs for inner-loops to 10 on the ALFWorld task.
-On the ScienceWorld task, we train the outer-loop for 3 rounds and the inner-loop for 33 rounds, to ensure the consistency of the total training epochs for the inner-loop.
-We finally report the success rate on the test set, \textit{i.e.,} whether the model can ultimately complete the task.
+For \method-pop., we train the outer-loop for 10 rounds and set the training epochs for inner-loops to 10 on ALFWorld.
+On ScienceWorld, we train the outer-loop for 3 rounds and the inner-loop for 33 rounds, to ensure the consistency of the total training epochs for the inner-loop.
+We report the success rate on the test set, \textit{i.e.,} whether the model can ultimately complete the task.